ted-dino/The-Odin-Project/google-homepage/README.md

 It took me 2 days to finish this project.
-I'm new to Web Development so please don't just my code.
+I'm new to Web Development so please don't judge my code.

 CSS IS SO HARD!!!